Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-23 00:28:18
+Last Updated: 2025-07-24 00:28:25

-Divine Life Is In Touch With The Whole Universe On The Analogy Of The Soul'S Contact With The Body.
+A Place For Everything, Everything In Its Place.

-By Muhammed Iqbal
+By Benjamin Franklin